Doctor of Nursing Practice (DNP)

 - Copy of current RN license

-- Two letters of professional recommendation addressing the candidate’s strengths, and ability to succeed in the program – Optional Recommendation form available for download here
+- Two letters of professional recommendation addressing the candidate's strengths, and ability to succeed in the program.
+Click here to download the recommendation form

 - Admissions essay:

 - Describe your area of interest (e.g. advanced clinical practice, administration, education, etc.) and a potential clinical problem that you plan to focus on as your identified topic in the Doctor of Nursing Practice program of study.
 Include why you are interested in this problem, why it is relevant for the current society, why it potentially warrants practice change, and how it is relevant to the role of the DNP graduate.
 The essay should be around 500 words.